igorciz777/GUTArchiveTools/README.md

 GUT Archive is an archive type used by the video game company Genki, known mostly for their PS2 racing games.
 This archive was used in games made around 2003-2006.

+This program is an attempt to reverse engineer the archive to allow file modding

 ## Usage
 ```shell
 gut_archive.exe [-d <TOC File> <DAT File> <Output Directory>] [-r <Input Directory> <Output Directory>]